Amrr-Tarek/CheckMate/SUGGESTED.md

 - [x] Improve the logic of the Navigation Stack

-- [ ] Create a folder called 'fonts' (outside the 'lib' folder):
+- [x] Create a folder called 'fonts' (outside the 'lib' folder):
 	- contain the font family used by the app
 	- add it to the dependencies (pubspec.yaml)

-- [ ] Create a font style dart file to manage common text styles

 - [ ] Stop using static colors and use AppColors() instead :>

 - [ ] Implement a Loading Screen (a bouncing logo or something)

 - [ ] After login..
 Empty the stack and push the home page

+- [ ] Fix when you are at the root of the application, pressing the back button would pop the root and close the app.

+- [ ] Add a bottom nav-bar

+- [ ] Add hints to each button

 After we finish:

 - [ ] Making the app theme convenient with the idea

+- [ ] Add dark mode